The HPDrive Project

 On the vintage host side, you of course need a working HP-IB interface (some systems like the HP 86B or the HP 9836 already have basic built-in HP-IB interfaces, others need an HP-IB interface as add-on, like the HP 9845 which needs a revised 98034A or 98034B HP-IB interface).

-HPDrive currently supports NEC µPD7210 compatible IEEE488/GPIB interface cards as well as NI PCI-GPIB boards.
+HPDrive currently supports NEC µPD7210 compatible IEEE488/GPIB interface cards up to NI PCI-GPIB boards.
 This probably covers a large amount of existing cards, and at the same time keeps the choice open between a budget solution (almost all µPD7210-boards are ISA boards), and a high-performance 'professional' solution which works in modern PCs.

 For IEEE488/GPIB boards currently supported see the following table: